 - Do not use cleaners containing hydrogen peroxide or bleach.

 - Make sure you clean your phone’s case thoroughly as well.
 Allow to dry completely before using.

 - Phone screens are made of a special kind of glass.
-Although there is insufficient data regarding this particular coronavirus, other types of coronaviruses have been shown to persist on glass surfaces for up to nine days.
 To be on the safe side, it’s a good idea to clean your phone at least once a day if it has been in an exposed place.